reagan-meant/SIDEP-3-Docker-Setup/README.md

 | OpenELIS | https://localhost:8443/OpenELIS-Global/ |    admin : adminADMIN!|

 ### Restart the Streaming pipeline to work Properly
-After spinning up the Sigdep3 , restart the Streaming pipeline Stream all Changes to the SHR
+After spinning up the Sigdep3 , restart the Streaming pipeline to Stream all Changes to the SHR
 ```
 docker restart streaming-pipeline
 ```